SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 +--------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

-We want to find a way to also use the internal extra_spec for replication, when the replication is automatically done by the backend.
-If this is not possible, we would like to introduce another property, which has to be set by the admin, when setting the volume type.
-Only after that we will have the possibility to automatically check for a volume type with replication.

 ## DEFAULT volume types

 There is always a default volume type defined in an OpenStack deployment.
 This volume type is created in the setup of cinder and will always be present in any OpenStack deployments under the name `__default__`.
 The SCS does not have any requirements about this volume type at this moment, instead deployers are free to choose what fits best in their environment.
 Conversely, a cloud user can not expect any specific behavior or properties from volume types named `__default__`.